BigBigDoudou/dirty_seed/README.md

 - `username`
 - `uuid`

-More meanings will be added soon and will extend the mechanism to other formats (e.g. an `age` integer).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Next features and improvements

-* Add specs to validate specific errors rescue.
+* Add specs to validate all specific errors rescue.
 * Manage validations on dates and times.
 * Detect more meaningful attributes.
-* Detect more protected attributes (to ignore).
+* Detect more protected attributes (attributes to ignore).
 * Add a configuration system to define how to seed: excluded models, default values, faker method...